walidelnozahy/cloud/docs/testing.md

 And that's it!
 You can use the same techniques to add more test cases, such as changing the `status=all` query string parameter, and testing other methods like `POST` and `DELETE`.

+<a href="https://jestjs.io/docs/getting-started" target="_blank" >Getting Started Guide</a>
-Check out Jest's [Getting Started Guide](https://jestjs.io/docs/getting-started) to learn more about writing tests with the Jest framework.
+Check out Jest's <a href="https://jestjs.io/docs/getting-started" target="_blank" >Getting Started Guide</a> to learn more about writing tests with the Jest framework.

 [Our to-do example application](https://github.com/serverless/cloud/tree/main/examples/default) also includes tests that you can use as a starting point.